 Appendices with detailed supplementary tables:

-The Commission is currently scoping an appropriate role at national level to support the consistent and routine use of PROMs to drive quality improvement in a way that brings patients’ voices and outcomes to the fore.
+The Commission is developing a national PROMs work program to support the consistent and routine use of PROMs to drive quality improvement in a way that brings patients’ voices and outcomes to the fore.
 This project will involve a consultation process, and more information will appear on this page as the work progresses.